-On the occasion of the Entrepreneurship Day on Wednesday, 25 March 2015, Laura Behrens Wu, representing the Shippo company, was elected HSG Founder of the Year 2015.
+On the occasion of the Entrepreneurship Day, Caspar Coppetti , the running shoe company "On", was elected HSG Founder of the Year 2016.
 The prize of the Werner Jackstädt Foundation is annually awarded to innovative and sustainable HSG entrepreneurs.
-Shippo is revolutionising the parcel shipment market and has entered the market in San Francisco with a high degree of success in only a few months.
+In previous years, the prize was awarded to

-In previous years, the prize was awarded to Alexander Graubner-Müller (2014), founder and CEO of Kreditech, to Soma Analytics founder Johann Huber (2013) for his anti-stress app, to DeinDeal.ch founder Adrian Locher (2012), and to Dr. Alexander Ilic (2011), founder of Dacuda, a firm which developed a scanner computer mouse.
+- 2015: Laura Behrens Wu, founder of the Shippo company, which offers a distribution software, - 2014: Alexander Graubner-Müller, founder of the mini loan platform Kreditech, - 2013: Johann Huber founder of Soma Analytics for his anti-stress app, - 2012: Adrian Locher, DeinDeal.ch founder, - 2011: Dr. Alexander Ilic, founder of Dacuda, which had developed a scanning computer mouse.